-German online statistics portal Statista announced that ‘unknown people’ had illegal access to their customer database, and the company had to change the passwords of customers as a precaution.
-It said e-mail addresses and passwords might have been compromised during the breach, but credit card and bank details are safe, as they are not saved by the company system.Read More
+German online statistics portal Statista announced that ‘unknown people’ had illegal accessed to their customer database, and the company was forced to change the passwords of customers as a precaution.
+It claimed e-mail addresses and passwords might have been compromised during the breach, but credit card and bank details were safe as they are not saved by the company system.Read More

 Rapid growth of internet access and usage in emerging markets promise an ever increasing growth trend in overall business-to-consumer e-sales for the years to come.